Kreshnik/jGroupAlphaNumeric/README.md

 #jGroupAlphaNumeric

-###This plugin helps you group items into alpha numeric groups, to make use of it you have to specify one or more characters on which the items will be grouped.
+###This plugin purpose is to helps you group items into alpha numeric groups.

 #####You have to specify for each element you want to group a data attribute named as default "group-character"